jilliancahill/Getting-And-Cleaning-Data/CodeBook.md

 # Tidy Data
 The final dataset for this project consists of 1 file - “tidydata.txt”.

-## Dimensinos
+## Dimensions
-There are 180 rows and 68 columns.
+There are 180 rows and 68 columns in the tidy dataset.

 ## Description
 Each row represents 1 Subject and 1 Activity.
 The raw data included multiple measurement observations for each Subject and Activity, so these were averaged together for the final tidy dataset.

 ## Identifiers
-2 columns in the dataset serve as Identifiers:
+2 columns in the tidy dataset serve as Identifiers:

 * SubjectID - The ID for the subject participating in the experiment
     + Ranges from 1 to 30